N4jdy/example_reverse_complement/README.md

      python -m unittest discover test
      ```
    - All the test cases in the test module should pass
+   - Do not forget to commit your changes to the `main` branch
 4. The implementation should now be made error proof by substituting any non-DNA characters with an underscore character `"_"` in the output.
    - This change should be first developed in a new branch `error_resistent` and then merged back into the `main` branch.
    - Before making the changes to the function adapt the activity diagram to include the new steps.